jart/lobstermacs/MANUAL.markdown

 ## Universal Shortcuts

-These shortcuts apply to all modes.
-Many are Lobstermacs specific and have been tuned to work consistently across modes.
-Many of these shortcuts, particularly the navigational ones, are supported on almost all terminals and throughout Mac OS X (by default.)
+These keyboard shortcuts have been tuned to work consistently across a variety of editing modes.

 ### Essential